Canon 1200D vs Fujifilm X-A1

 It is notable that the X-A1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1200D does not offer wifi capability.

 So how do things add up?
 Is there a clear favorite between the Canon 1200D and the Fujifilm X-A1?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 1200D:

 - More detail: Offers more megapixels (17.9 vs 16MP) with a 6% higher linear resolution.